ste-t/dotfiles/README.md

 Make sure you install [Fira Code Nerd Fonts](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode#readme).
 On Arch you can use the AUR: `yay -S nerd-fonts-fira-code`.

-## Note
+## Wallpapers

-All the configuration files which are in use and have DistroTube's logo in them are modified versions of the originals, but are not copies.
+To choose a wallpaper, edit `.config/awesome/theme.lua` setting the path for your image in the `theme.wallpaper` variable.
-Give a look at [DT's dotfiles](https://gitlab.com/dwt1/dotfiles).
+Alternatively, edit `.scripts/.fehbg` to choose the path, then tell Awesome to execute that script by uncommenting the related line (just search for "feh" in the file).

-# Installation
+## Installation

 > If you want to straight up copy all the dotfiles (**<u>never recommended</u>**).